Automattic/Gravatar-SDK-Android/docs/get-started/usage-quickeditor.md

 *   **`QuickEditorScopeOption.aboutEditor()`**: This option presents the Quick Editor with tools to modify the user's "About" profile section.
 This typically includes details such as their display name, full name, pronouns, a public description or bio, and current location.
 *   **`QuickEditorScopeOption.avatarPickerAndAboutEditor()`**: For a comprehensive profile editing experience, this combined scope allows users to modify both their avatar and their "About Me" details.
 The Quick Editor will provide a way to navigate between the avatar editing and "About" sections seamlessly without needing to close and re-launch the component.

 For all of this to be possible, the QuickEditor needs an authorization token to perform requests on behalf of the user.

-There are two ways for that:
+## Authentication

 ### 1. Let the Quick Editor handle the OAuth flow